 "In classical logic, a contradiction consists of a logical incompatibilty between two or more propositions.”

-Bard has shown at the Center for Contemporary Art (CCA), Box Gallery, Eight Modern, Launch Projects in Santa Fe and many other galleries in the US.
-She founded freeform art space in 2014 as part of her community art practice: freeform serves as a venue for guest curators and artists to show “commercially risky”, challenging and/or under appreciated artists’ work.
+Bard has shown Her work at the Center for Contemporary Art (CCA), Box Gallery, Eight Modern, Launch Projects in Santa Fe and numerous galleries in the US.
+Bard started freeform art space in 2014 as part a community art practice: freeform serves as a venue for guest curators and artists to show “commercially risky”, challenging and/or under appreciated artists’ work.

 She is member of Art Shape Mammoth a creative community that "cultivates radical societal transformation by supporting and performing activities that promote social justice, education, and environmental sustainability.”
 In 2015, Bard initiated the first “Art’s Birthday” Santa Fe event, based on Fluxus member Robert Fillious’ 1963 original concept of “Art’s Birthday”.
 On this project she collaborated with art writer Kathryn M. Davis, Axle Contemporary, The New Mexico Museum of Art and the Eternal Network - Arts Birthday Global Network Exchange.
 The original “Art’s Birthday” is an ongoing event that occurs through out the globe every January 17.